Category Archives: Darwin Awards

 According to press reports, Sloan was a model prisoner who spent his final six years obtaining two college degrees in education.
 He had dreams of being released on parole and working with young people.

-1871: Lawyer dies after using wrong pistol for demo
+1871: Lawyer dies after using wrong pistol for demonstration

 Clement L. Vallandigham, whose prepping for court didn’t go entirely to plan

-After the war, Vallandigham returned to his native Ohio and resumed practising law.
-In June 1871, he was in the town of Lebanon, acting as lead defence counsel in a murder case.
-His client, a Hamilton ruffian named Thomas McGehan, was charged with shooting another man in the stomach during a barroom fight.
-Vallandigham’s line of defence was quite simple: the victim had, in fact, shot himself while trying to withdraw his pistol while rising to stand.
+After the war, Vallandigham returned to his native Ohio and to practising law.
+In June 1871 he was in the town of Lebanon, acting as lead defence counsel in a murder case.
+His client, a Hamilton ruffian named Thomas McGehan, was charged with shooting another man in the stomach during a bar room fight.
+Vallandigham’s line of defence was quite simple: the victim had in fact shot himself while trying to withdraw his pistol while rising to stand.

-At breakfast one morning, Vallandigham showed his legal team how he intended to demonstrate this in court – but in doing so made a fatal error:
+At breakfast one morning, Vallandigham showed his legal team how he intended to demonstrate this in court – but made a fatal error:

 “Mr McBurney [another lawyer] had expressed some doubts as to the possibility of Myers [the victim] shooting himself in the manner described by Mr Vallandigham, when the latter said ‘I will show you in a half a second’.
 He picked up a revolver and putting it in his right pocket, drew it out far enough to keep the muzzle touching his body, and engaged the hammer.
 The weapon exploded and sent its deadly missile into the abdomen at a point almost corresponding with that in which Myers was shot.
 Mr Vallandigham immediately exclaimed that he had taken up the wrong pistol… There were two revolvers on the table, one loaded and the other unloaded.
 Unfortunately Mr Vallandigham seized the former.”